AnBowell/whittaker-eilers/whittaker-eilers-py/README.md

 ### Parallel Smoothing

 With this package you're able to smooth multiple data series in parallel.
-While Y, the data to be smoothed can vary, x, weights, and the other smoothing parameters cannot be varied.
+While y, the data to be smoothed can vary, x, weights, and the other smoothing parameters cannot be varied across the different data series.

 ```python
 y = [[1.2, 4.5, 6.5, 3.2, 1.23, 23.23, 231.23]] * 10